Helen Rollason Cancer Charity

-The Helen Rollason Cancer Charity, located in the United Kingdom, provides support to those affected by cancer.
-It was founded in 1999 and named after Helen Rollason MBE, who died of cancer at age 43.
+The Helen Rollason Cancer Charity, located in the United Kingdom, is a charity which assists individuals affected by cancer.
+It was founded in 1999 and named after Helen Rollason MBE, who died of cancer at the age of 43.

 Cancer support

-Founded in 1999, the charity is the legacy of BBC broadcaster Helen Rollason, whose vision was: “Good quality of life while coping with cancer is the most important gift a sick person can receive.
-It should be available to everyone.”
+Founded in 1999, the charity was named after BBC broadcaster Helen Rollason.
 HRCC has four cancer support centres based in Chelmsford, Southend, Edmonton and Bishop's Stortford, as well as a cancer support hub at Braintree Community Hospital and GenesisCare Hospital in Springfield.
 The centres offer a range of complementary therapies to patients in an environment of peace and tranquillity, including counselling, reflexology, aromatherapy, manual lymphatic drainage and support groups.

 Shops

 The charity has a network of nine shops run by volunteers in the Herts, Essex and London areas.
 They provide funding for the cancer support centres.
-The charity's shops are located in Burnham-on-Crouch, Chingford, Danbury, Ongar, Sawbridgeworth, South Woodford, Wickford and Witham.
+The charity's shops are located in Burnham-on-Crouch, Chingford, Danbury, Ongar, Sawbridgeworth, South Woodham Ferrers, South Woodford, Wickford and Witham.